Mission Spark’s principal consultants offer 40+ years of combined social sector leadership and management experience.

 Alison excels at strategic planning, business development, budgeting, grant management, and staff leadership.
 As Executive Director of a nonprofit, she led over 20 staff and 200 contractors and managed a $4 million budget.
 She has volunteered with the Peace Corps in Central America, studied in China and Spain, and holds a master’s degree in international economics from University of Denver’s Josef Korbel School of International Studies.

-Jessica focuses on marketing and managing nonprofits through mission-driven programming, fundraising event development and management, networking, grant writing and building collaborative partnerships.
+Jessica has been a nonprofit management professional for more than 15 years.
+She focuses on marketing and managing nonprofits through mission-driven programming, fundraising event development and management, networking, grant writing and building collaborative partnerships.
 She also has capital campaign experience.